What is High Power MLS Laser Therapy?

 Can anyone perform laser therapy?

 MLS Laser is a “by prescription” therapy, and should only be performed by licensed healthcare professionals and their medical staff.
 All class 4 laser devices fall into this same category.
 Be wary of clinics in our community who advertise or promote therapeutic laser therapy when the facility is owned and/or operated by individuals who are unlicensed.
 Please ask to see their professional license prior to having treatment.
 According the Florida Department of Health, “The use of lasers falls under the supervision of the healthcare practitioner licensing boards.
 Unlicensed use of lasers constitutes both the unlicensed practice of a health care profession and is a crime.”
 For more information please click here.
-To verify if a person is licensed or to file a report of unlicensed activity to the Department of Health, please click here.
+To verify if a person is licensed or to file a report of unlicensed activity to the Department of Health.
+To report unlicensed activity please click here.

 Who is the doctor?